 Have you ever gazed at an object and the very thought of it’s significance moved you to tears?
-The owner of an alleged piece of Noah’s Ark wood does every time she begins to think of the history of what she hold in her hands.
-This last October while in Washington DC with Elfred Lee we met a woman Patricia Howell and her husband Peter.
+The owner of an alleged piece of Noah’s Ark wood does every time she begins to think of the history of what she holds in her hands.
+This last October while in Washington DC with veteran ark explorer Elfred Lee, we met a woman Patricia Howell and her husband Peter.
 Patricia had brought photos of Mount Ararat and something very special she wanted Elfred to examine.
 In her possession was a sliver of wood from Noah’s ark according to the man who gave it to her.
 My wife and I were examining it and photographing when Elfred caught sight of it.
-He said this piece looked like the wood he took down from his 1969 expedition.
-During that expedition Elfred Lee, Fernand Navarra and a team of people found more of the same wood Navarra had found on a previous expedition in 1955.
+He said this piece looked like the wood he took down from the famed mountain in his 1969 expedition.
+During that expedition Elfred Lee, Fernand Navarra and a team of people found more of the same wood that Navarra had found on a previous expedition in 1955.

 The wood I held was dark brown.
 It was about 5” in length and about ¼” at its widest point.
 The grain was unlike common wood and it did not seem petrified.
 It was fibrous and stringy in its make up.
 Pat explained that it came from a man who had been on several Ark expeditions.
 Both were working for a humanitarian relief organization called ADRA and they soon discovered they both had a common interest in Noah’s Ark.

 He, recognizing the intensity of Patricia’s interest in the subject, sent her a sample of the wood in 2000.
 She has treasured it since, rarely taking it out of storage unless the person has a similar passion.
 So is this another hoax or is it actually a piece of the famed 5,000 year old vessel?